n1rvana/DailyLog/README.md

   $ log "Today I wrote module X"

 I hope nobody considers this an abuse of the github tracking system.
-I've seen people check in repositories with automated post-dated commits to spel out their name in the grid and stuff like that.
-This is much more in the spirit, as you have to run it every day.
+I've seen people check in repositories with automated post-dated commits to spell out their name in the grid and stuff like that.
+This is much more in the spirit of the tracker, as you have to run it every day.